-The ability to deliver ads to a highly targeted audience, who are actively looking for your products or services, is what makes PPC advertising so incredibly effective.
+The ability to deliver ads to a highly targeted audience, who are actively looking for your products or services, is what makes PPC advertising in The Woodlands so incredibly effective.

 However, it still may not be the ideal advertising solution for your business.
 Here are five key questions worth asking yourself before committing a chunk of your marketing budget to PPC advertising.

 1. What is the Value of a New Customer?

 Return on investment is the crucial consideration for any marketing or advertising costs, and this can be especially true for PPC.
 It is all too easy to quickly burn through your budget as people click on your ads, so you need to ensure that those who come to your website will offset your costs.

 Think beyond the initial spend per transaction and consider what a loyal customer is worth to your business in terms of repeat sales.
 If your business sells subscription based services or products that are bought repeatedly, then you can afford to spend more to acquire new customers.

 PPC lends itself more to products or services that have a bigger ticket value because there is more room in each sale to absorb the PPC costs of that sale.
 There are always exceptions, but it tends to be a lot more challenging to get a strong ROI on lower priced products or services (for example around $100 or less).

 On the flip side, if you have lower profit margins or a lower average order value, PPC can still be successful for you, particularly if you’re looking to target less competitive keywords.
 However, it will be more difficult.
 You will need to be conscious of your campaign costs and bid value to ensure that the cost of attracting new customers isn’t removing your profit margin entirely.